Getting Started with E2P Simulator

 4. Now let's say we are serious about precision psychiatry and we want to achieve a PR-AUC of 0.8.
 Using the tool, we can find that it would require d = 2.55.
 It would be totally unrealistic to expect a single biomarker to achieve this effect size.
 Using the Mahalanobis D calculator, you can explore how many predictors with smaller d values would be required to achieve D = 2.55.

-Example 2: Predicting Antidepressant Response
+Example 2: Treatment Response Prediction

 Can we predict who will respond to antidepressant treatment using a cognitive biomarker?